-In Georgia, the Company completed in January 2014 the acquisition of a 56% interest in Blocks XIA, XIM and XIN (Project Iberia) in eastern Georgia, close to the capital of Tbilisi.
-These blocks are located within the Kura Basin, an onshore extension of the South Caspian basin, with significant potential for conventional and non-conventional oil and gas production.
-The Company operates with a local partner, Georgia Oil and Gas Limited ("GOG") and is engaged in exploration with a view to discovering and commercialising both conventional and unconventional target hydrocarbons.
-A recent reorganisation has seen the Company's interest in Project Iberia reduced from 56% to 49%, and since February 1, 2015 GOG became the operator on all three licence blocks.
-The Company intends to farm down or sell its interest in Georgia in order to focus on its other areas of operation.
+In Georgia, the Company completed in January 2014 the acquisition of a 56% interest in Blocks XI^A, XI^M and XI^N (Project Iberia) in eastern Georgia, close to the capital of Tbilisi.
+These blocks are located within the Kura Basin, an onshore extension of the South Caspian basin, with potential for oil and gas production.
+The Company operates with a local partner, GOG, and is engaged in exploration with a view to discovering and commercialising target hydrocarbons.
+A recent reorganization has seen the Company's interest in Project Iberia reduced from 56% to 49%, and since February 1, 2015 GOG assigned operatorship to its designated subsidiary, NOC, on all three licence blocks; subsequently the minimum work programme commitments were rationalised with the Georgian State authorities to put drilling decisions off until 2017, in the meantime the Company intends to work with GOG in 2016 to prove up prospectivity further and concurrently seek to farm down or sell its interest in Georgia in order to focus on its other areas of operation at an appropriate time.